 The configured parameters of IEC 61850 parameter groups typically deal with automation and protection functions.
 These types of parameters are distributed among different logical nodes.
 Thus, IEC 61850 setting groups allow the grouping of parameters from different logical nodes.
-The information that can be used within setting groups are provided through data objects that utilize the following CDCs: single point setting (SPG), integer status setting group (TSG).
+The information that can be used within setting groups are provided through data objects that utilize the following CDCs: single point setting (SPG), integer status setting (ING), analog setting (ASG), enumerated status setting (ENG), and time setting group (TSG).
 The use of these CDCs provides the option to be in a setting group and exposes setting group participation via exposing functional constraints of SG and SE.
 Otherwise, the FC will be SP (e.g., not participating in setting groups).